ESSENTIALS OF DIAGNOSIS

 Deficits in empathy, social comportment, insight, abstract thought, and executive function.

-Behavior is disinhibited, impulsive, and ritualistic, ...
+Behavior is disinhibited, impulsive, and ritualistic, with ...